 I built an emergency fund and thankfully, I never had to use it for a real emergency (yet).

 Before you set your savings goals too high, remember to start with the basics: your emergency fund.

 Having an emergency fund is an essential part of reaching your financial goals.
 It helps you deal with an unexpected expense without touching the money in your savings account.

 Let’s face it: some things in life catch us by surprise.
 It could be your car’s bald tires, bills you’ve overlooked, or a medical emergency that you have to pay for out of pocket.

 Having an established emergency fund allows you access to money at times like these.
 You won’t have to go into debt, which could throw you off your money goals.

 Also, you know you won’t sabotage your savings because you have especially allocated funds for emergencies.

 So, keeping your emergency fund and savings separate is an essential step to help you save $100,000.

 How much money should you keep in your emergency fund?

 Personal finance experts say you must save at least three months’ expenses in your emergency fund.
-This is to help you get up on your feet should you need to re-establish your finances.
-But you should save as much as you are comfortable with, so if you want to save a year’s worth of emergency funds, then that’s also good.
+This is to help you get on your feet should you need to re-establish your finances.
+But you should save as much as you are comfortable with, so if you want to save a year’s worth of emergency funds, then that’s also fine.